awsdocs/amazon-rekognition-developer-guide/doc_source/api-video.md

 }
 ```

 JobId is the identifier for the video analysis operation\.
 Because video analysis can generate large amounts of data, use `MaxResults` to specify the maximum number of results to return in a single Get operation\.
+The default value for `MaxResults` is 1000\.
+If you specify a value greater than 1000, a maximum of 1000 results is returned\.
 If the operation doesn't return the entire set of results, a pagination token for the next page is returned in the operation response\.
 If you have a pagination token from a previous Get request, use it with `NextToken` to get the next page of results\.
-The default page size is 1000\.

 **Note**
 Amazon Rekognition retains the results of a video analysis operation for 7 days\.
 You will not be able to retrieve the analysis results after this time\.